 Results from the independent study released Aug.
-1 indicated that 32 of 35 wells — or 91% — of the wells known to have been contaminated before continued to show levels of the pollutants that exceeded state health standards.
+1 indicated that 32 of 35 — or 91% — of the wells known to have been contaminated before continued to show levels of the pollutants that exceeded state health standards.

 “As a researcher of groundwater for 25 years now, I continue to be amazed by the level of fecal contamination in Wisconsin groundwater,” said Mark Borchardt, a research microbiologist for the U.S. Agricultural Research Service.

 The work was led by Borchardt, others in his agency and the Wisconsin Geological and Natural History Survey.
 Monetary backing came from the counties, the agencies and other local groups.
 Additional testing in the counties is likely, with the next round set for early August.

 During testing in April, it was discovered that some of the wells contained illness-causing pathogens such as salmonella, rotavirus and cryptosporidium.

 You have free articles remaining.

 The results are the latest in a series of examinations showing an assortment of problems with well water in the three counties and underscore the possible vulnerability of Wisconsin groundwater from agricultural practices and faulty septic systems.